-The construction and infrastructure industry has a critical role to play in supporting the commissioners and owners of infrastructure through the transition to a net zero economy.
+The construction and infrastructure industry has a critical role to play in supporting and advising its customers in the transition to a net zero economy.
 Not only is it widely recognised that reducing carbon emissions in the built environment is the least expensive way of lessening the adverse impacts of climate change, but there are also significant opportunities to reduce carbon, materials and waste if infrastructure is designed and built better.

-To meet net zero emissions by 2050, the construction site of 2050 will be free of fossil fuels.
+To meet net zero emissions by 2045, the construction site of 2045 will be free of fossil fuels.
 Electrification of plant, equipment and vehicles and a transition to hydrogen carrier fuels will ensure what cannot be achieved off-site will be efficiently processed onsite using no carbon.
-Lifecycle carbon analysis (LCA), integrated into the BIM design process with early contractor involvement will optimise the carbon performance of built assets using artificial intelligence.
+Lifecycle carbon analysis (LCA), integrated into the BIM design process with early contractor involvement will optimise carbon performance of built assets using artificial intelligence.